 Allowing clients to verify the integrity of services that process sensitive data, can massively improve the security of a system by preventing sensitive data from being leaked to unknown/untrusted deployments.

-Cages are the easiest way to deploy any Docker application as an AWS Nitro Enclave — so you can leverage the attestation, privacy and security guarantees of Confidential Computing.
-To get started with Cages, check out the Hello World guide below.
+Enclaves are the easiest way to deploy any Docker application as an AWS Nitro Enclave — so you can leverage the attestation, privacy and security guarantees of Confidential Computing.
+To get started with Enclaves, check out the Hello World guide below.